sarahqschulte/sql-challenge/README.md

 # sql-challenge

-The instructions for this homework assignment
+This assignment was completed in Postgres.

 #### Data Modeling